-Example.
-The following commands link and run a C++ program that uses the SGI MPT MPI library:
+For example, the following commands link and run a C++ program that uses the SGI MPT MPI library:

-• Type the following command to load SGI's MPT module:
+• Load SGI's MPT module:

-- % module load mpt
+% module load mpt

-- Type the following command to load the MPInside module:
+• Load the MPInside module:

+'''

-- % module load MPInside
+% module load MPInside

+'''

-This step ensures that $\mbox{LD\LIBRARY\PATH}$ includes the MPInside library's directory.
+This step ensures that LD\LIBRARY\PATH includes the MPInside library's directory.

+• Start the Intel C++ Compiler:

+% icc -o prog\with\stub prog.c -l mpi -l MPInside\stub

+• Run the program:

-- Type the following command to invoke the Intel C++ Compiler: - % icc -o prog\with\stub prog.c -l mpi -l MPInside\stub - Type the following command to run the program: - % mpirun -np 128 ./prog\with\stub args - Type the following command to run the program with MPInside: - % mpirun -np 128 MPInside ./prog\with\stub args
+% mpirun -np 128 ./prog\with\stub args

+- Run the program with MPInside: - % mpirun -np 128 MPInside ./prog\with\stub args

-Analyzing Call Stack Branches and Program Stiffness
+Analyzing Call Stack Branches and Communication Stiffness

-- "About Call Stack Branches and Program Stiffness" on page 33 - "Interpreting the Call Stack Branch Output" on page 33 - "Communication Stiffness" on page 39 - "Generating Statistics to Analyze Call Stack Branches and Program Stiffness" on page 42
+- "About Call Stack Branches and Communication Stiffness" on page 35 - "Interpreting the Call Stack Branch Output" on page 35 - "Communication Stiffness" on page 41 - "Generating Statistics to Analyze Call Stack Branches and Communication Stiffness" on page 44

-About Call Stack Branches and Program Stiffness
+About Call Stack Branches and Communication Stiffness

-Certain environment variables enable you to generate call stack information and to generate information about program stiffness.
-A program is said to be stiff when it contains serialized communication dependencies, and MPInside output can help you analyze these dependencies.
+Certain environment variables enable you to generate call stack information and to generate information about communication stiffness.
+Communication within a program is said to be stiff when it contains serialized communication dependencies.
+MPInside can help you analyze these dependencies.

 This chapter explains how to interpret the statistics that describe call stack branches and stiffness.
-This chapter also contains an example that shows the programming runs used when gathering these statistics.
+This chapter also contains an example that shows the programming runs used to gather these statistics.